torncheesecake/Sass-Google-Web-Fonts-Mixin/README.md

-# Sass-Google-Web-Fonts
+# SASS Google Web Fonts Mixin
-SCSS Mixin for autogenerating Google Web Fonts
+SCSS Mixin for autogenerating Google Web Fonts without any faff.

 Firstly add _google_webfont.scss to your assets/stylesheets folder or where-ever you store your SCSS files.